Wind Speed to Weight Calculator

 What is the maximum wind speed for OSHA?
 Occupational Safety and Health Administration (OSHA) regulations don’t specify a maximum wind speed for all situations.
 However, they have regulations related to construction activities and equipment that provide guidance on safe working conditions during high winds.

-See also Electron Drift Speed Calculator
+See also Gait Speed Calculator

 What wind speed will break windows?
 The wind speed required to break windows depends on factors like the size, type, and quality of the windows, as well as the direction of the wind and the structural integrity of the building.
 Generally, sustained winds above 50-60 mph can start causing window damage.